parshakova/GAMS-for-Data-Efficient-Learning/README.md

-# Global Autoregressive Models (GAMs)
+Code will be provided on publication of related paper:

-Global Autoregressive Models for Data-Efficient Sequence Learning (official implementation for CONLL paper)
+Global Autoregressive Models for Data-Efficient Sequence Learning.
+Tetiana Parshakova, Jean-Marc Andreoli and Marc Dymetman.
+CONLL, Hong Kong.
+Nov.
+2019

-we will provide the link at the time of publication